Lemonpeach/hydrogen/docs/docs/getting-started/design.md

 ## Framework integrations

 Framework integrations allow you to seamlessy integrate `redux-hydrogen` into other frameworks of your choice.
-For example, you can easily use `redux-hydrogen` in `react` by using the [react-redux-hydrogen](/api/react-redux-hydrogen.md) package.
+For example, you can easily use `redux-hydrogen` in React by using the [react-redux-hydrogen](/api/react-redux-hydrogen.md) package.

 This package wraps `redux-hydrogen` service methods into easy to use React hooks that enable you to just load data without worrying about the how.